metinvan/nodeexp/README.md

   Future improvements for this application, is to deploy the back-end code to Serveless platform such as GCP Cloud Function, AWS Lambda or Azure Function.
 This will reduce maintenance cost and the back-end can auto-scale to handle larger loads.

-### Paradigm & Design Patterns

-  The Application was mostly implemented using the modern Functional Programming paradigm.
-Which makes code easier to reason and very intuitive.
-  It also improves handling of asynchronous code, callbacks, parallel processing and threading for future requirements.
-The most significant design patterns are the IIFE and Revealing Module Pattern.

 ### Thank you,